 - Consider the shape and size of the phone.

-- Make sure you can easily use the keypad to make calls or send messages.
+- Make sure you can use the keypad easily or use the finger swipe technology to make calls and send messages.

 - Take advantage of special pricing and promotions.

 - Is there a limit on the amount of data you can use each month?

 - Be wary of buying phone insurance, which may sound tempting, but consumer groups generally advise against it.

 Lost or Stolen Cell Phone

 Mobile phones are a vital part of life.
 You may store passwords, account numbers, phone numbers, addresses all in this one device.
 If your phone is lost or stolen, your privacy, identity, and bank accounts could also be in jeopardy.

 Cell phone carriers and manufacturers have taken steps to protect you, in these situations.
 The carriers manage stolen phone databases, where they can record your phone’s unique ID number when you report it missing.
 This makes it impossible for your lost or stolen phone to be reactivated on their network (also called “bricking”).
 There are also apps available to help you locate your phone.
 Take steps to protect your phone’s content and your privacy:

 - Set up a PIN or password to access your phone’s home screen and settings.